sjentsch/jamoviDocs/getting-started/um_2_first-steps.rst

    |csv-data|

-   A very common format for exchanging data is using files with ‘comma- separated values’ (.csv or .txt).
+   A very common format for exchanging data is using files with “comma- separated values” (.csv or .txt).
 Given that these data are stored as simple text file using commas (or ";", "|", etc.) to separate values nearly any software package can read and write them (and you to can take a look using any text editor).
 An example is shown in the figure.
 The first line contains